-The filing of a motion, petition, pleading, application or other similar action, including the assertion of a position, in any proceeding or action by Party B, a commission, regulatory agency or other entity having jurisdiction over Party B, in respect of Party B, or in respect of any other similarly situated entity organized under the laws of the state(s) in which Party B is located or regulated to the effect that performance under this Agreement or any one or more Transactions hereunder or similar agreements is unlawful or that this Agreement or any one or more Transactions hereunder or under similar agreements are void or voidable.
-For the purpose of the foregoing Termination Event, the Affected Party shall be Party B.
+The filing of a motion, petition, pleading, application or other similar action, including the assertion of a position, in any proceeding or action by Party A or Party B, a commission, regulatory agency or other entity having jurisdiction over Party A or Party B, in respect of Party A or Party B, or in respect of any other similarly situated entity organized under the laws of the state(s) in which Party A or Party B is located or regulated to the effect that performance under this Agreement or any one or more Transactions hereunder or similar agreements is unlawful or that this Agreement or any one or more Transactions hereunder or under similar agreements are void or voidable.
+For the purpose of the foregoing Termination Event, the Affected Party shall be the party making such assertions or with respect to which such assertions are made.

+The occurrence of a “Material Adverse Change” with respect to a party (“X”) (which will be the Affected Party).
+“Material Adverse Change” means (i) a reduction of the Credit Rating of X or X’s Credit Support Provider not supported by third party credit enhancement to less than investment grade by either S&P or Moody’s or (ii) either rating being withdrawn, whichever occurs first; provided, however, that the foregoing action or event shall not constitute a Termination Event (1) if after such action or event the resulting, surviving, or transferee entity (which entity is the successor-in-interest to such party) is directly or indirectly owned or controlled by such party’s Credit Support Provider, if any, and the Credit Support Documents supporting such party’s obligations remain in full force and effect, or (2) so long as in connection with or after such action or event, X or its successor or transferee provides (or causes to be provided) to the other party (“Y”) within two Local Business Days of Y’s written demand therefore Eligible Credit Support in an amount satisfactory to Y in its sole discretion.
+If such Eligible Credit Support is provided, it shall be in addition to any Eligible Credit Support required under the ISDA Credit Support Annex attached but it shall be otherwise administered under said Credit Support Annex.

+No—I prefer to keep the MAC definition in the Credit Support Annex.

 (i) “Contractual Currency” unless otherwise specified in a Confirmation, shall mean United States Dollars.